 Wayne Thibodeau

-Wayne Thibodeau is a reporter with CBC Prince Edward Island.
-He has worked in digital, radio, TV and newspapers for more than two decades.
-In addition to his role as a multi-platform journalist for CBC News, Wayne can be heard reading the news on The World This Hour, hosting Island Morning and Mainstreet and reporting for CBC News: Compass.
+Wayne Thibodeau is a video journalist with CBC Prince Edward Island.
+He has spent the last two decades working in various newsroom roles.
+In addition to being a multi-platform journalist, Wayne can be heard reading the news on The World This Hour, anchoring the breaking news desk on CBC News Network, hosting Island Morning and Mainstreet and reporting for CBC News: Compass.
 You can reach Wayne at Wayne.Thibodeau@cbc.ca

 Latest from Wayne Thibodeau